Spring Things To Do

 Parks & Trails

 From serene settings to adventurous trails, you'll find the perfect park outdoors!
 Visit Charlestown State Park, Clark State Forest, and Deam Lake State Recreation Area if you like to camp, hike, boat, and get refreshed in a lake.
-If you're more of a biker and have kids that like playgrounds then visit Big 4 Station Park and Ohio River Greenway, which are both along the riverside.
+If you’re more of a biker or if you have kids that like playgrounds, visit Big Four Station Park or Ashland Park, which are both along the riverside and offer access to the Ohio River Greenway, a paved path for pedestrians and cyclists.

 Falls of the Ohio State Park